 - List your top skills which are relevant to this restaurant server job, specifically.

-- Include a standard addition of your education on a waitstaff CV template.
+- Include a standard addition of your education on a waitress / waiter CV template.

-- Add a dash of a few extra sections to really stand out as a restaurant job candidate.
+- Add a dash of a few extra sections to really stand out as a restaurant waiter candidate.

 - Always include a waiter or waitress cover letter alongside.

 Have any questions on how to write a waitress job description CV section or how to make waitressing sound good on a CV?
 Need more waiter CV samples?
 Let’s chat below in the comment area, and thanks for reading!